Desmond David

-Desmond David is a retired Malaysian footballer who played for Penang and the national team as a goalkeeper.
+Desmond David (லியாவ் ஜிகுவாங்; born in 1947) is a retired Malaysian footballer who played for Penang and the national team as a goalkeeper.
 In 1974, he was part of the Malaysia Cup-winning Penang side.

 Personal life

 Desmond David is a Malaysian Indian of Tamil descent.
 His daughter, Nicol David was the former squash world champion.